 Collectively, jurisdictions in Canada do impose less diverse sales tax obligations than U.S. states and their local jurisdictions and of course there are fewer Canadian provinces than there are U.S. states.
 But this doesn’t mean that if you sell into Canada your obligations are simple.

-Canada charges a Goods and Services Tax (GST), which in some provinces combines with a Provincial Sales Tax (PST) to produce a Harmonized Sales Tax (HST).
+Canada applies a Goods and Services Tax (GST), which in some provinces combines with a Provincial Sales Tax (PST) to produce a Harmonized Sales Tax (HST).
+The HST applies in New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario and Prince Edward Island.
 The GST solely applies in Alberta, Northwest Territories, Nunavut and Yukon.
-The providences that levy a combination of PSTs are British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan.
+The provinces that levy a PST in addition to the GST are British Columbia, Manitoba, Quebec (in Quebex it is actually a QST) and Saskatchewan.

 GST/HST is registered under one account, and the province of a customer’s residence dictates what sales tax rate to charge.

 Generally, your company is deemed to “carry on” business in Canada if it sells products to customers in Canada AND is using Canadian-based resources to do so, including local advertising and/or warehouses.
 Sporadic shipments to customers do not constitute regular and continuous business activity, but most of the goods and services in Canada are considered taxable supplies.

 Online businesses selling into Canada, excluding the small supplier exception, will register with the Canada Revenue Agency for a GST/HST account, just as they have to register with U.S. tax jurisdictions in which they have nexus.